 The 7-Minute Workout is challenging, and it will produce results.
 It’s science-based, so you can trust it will do what it’s supposed to.

 But it’s not for everyone.
 You have to push yourself hard to get the most out of it, which means it could be tough if you have joint or back problems.
 Moves like jumping jacks, squats, and lunges can be hard on the knees.
 Push-ups can be stressful on your wrists and shoulders.
 Planks will be tough if your back muscles are weak.

 If you have joint or back problems and are not already active, this is not the workout for you -- at least not yet.
 You need a kinder, gentler program to get your muscles stronger to better support your joints.

-Check with your doc or a trainer he recommends to find a program that’s right for you.
+Check with your doctor or a trainer they recommend to find a program that’s right for you.
 Then, once you’re ready for the challenge and your doc says it’s OK, talk to a trainer about adapting the 7-Minute Workout for you.

 If you're working on losing weight, the 7-Minute Workout can help, along with a healthy diet.
 It’s an extreme, calorie-burning workout that will help shed the pounds and keep them off.

 If you have diabetes, high blood pressure, high cholesterol, or another condition that could benefit from dropping some extra weight, this routine could be what you’re looking for if your doctor agrees.